searls/jasmine-maven-plugin/README.markdown

       </configuration>
     </execution>

-### Enforcing the order in which JavaScript files are loaded
+#### preloadSources - Enforcing the order in which JavaScript files are loaded
 You can configure the plugin to load a list of JavaScript sources before any others.
 This is particularly useful when your scripts or specs must be loaded in a particular order to work correctly.